Minh-Than/apollonius-problem/README.md

 - [ ] During moving a circle, cursor might transfer to another circle if the cursor gets close enough B's center
 - [ ] Very quick cursor movement can skip the circle dragging
 - [ ] In some cases, an Apollonius circle ends up inside the starting circles
+- [ ] Inversion poles aren't being shown in places where they need to show up

 Credits to [Wolfram](https://mathworld.wolfram.com/ApolloniusProblem.html) for the steps needed to write this.